phpMan > man > rrdcreate(1)

 The second data source stores the total duration of all requests processed during the

-the corresponding PDP of TotalRequests and stores the average request duration.
-The
+corresponding PDP of TotalRequests and stores the average request duration.
+The remainder of

 SECURITY

-a file with the same name previously exists, its permission settings will be copied to the
+file with the same name previously exists, its permission settings will be copied to the new

 AUTHORS